marcinjahn/technology-notebook/src/docs/programming/javascript/angular/directives.md

 The star turns the element that the directive is applied to into a child of `<ng-template>`.

-Structural directives that have inputs with the same name can skip the square brackets, because names with a star are not gonna conflict with any built-in property of DOM elements.
-That's why we can write `*ngIf` and not `[*ngIf]`.

 **We can't have more than one structural directive on one element!**
 :::